TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ##### JS/jQuery Mini-Project:

 **Sketch Pad**
-Create a web page (or use [JSFiddle](http://jsfiddle.net/)) with at least a 32x32 grid of square divs.
+* Create a web page (or use [JSFiddle](http://jsfiddle.net/)) with at least a 32x32 grid of square divs.
 Set up a hover effect so it changes the color of the square when your mouse passes over it, leaving a trail through your grid like a pen would.
 Have a button at the bottom to reset the grid to blank white.
 It may be easier to make borders between grid elements while you're figuring out how to place them.
+* Then try cranking up the granularity of the grid (say, a 128x128 grid of the same total size).
+Hopefully you've utilized a loop to create your grid and this should be a simple matter of changing a few inputs.

 ### Back End Basics
 Estimated Time: ??? hrs